This Sweet Corn Creme Brûlée is best made with sweet summer corn. Easily made in advance, it's a perfect finish to a summer dinner party menu.

 I especially like recipes that use all the parts of everything.

 Although my chickens do love when I throw them fresh corn cobs, they think it's a real treat, they will get plenty throughout the summer season.
 And they don't seem to mind too much when the cob is partially cooked.
 But when winter comes, they will have to wait for fresh corn just like I do.

 My son loves to do the brûlée with the mini blow torch.
 I mean, what boy wouldn't like to torch some food?
 Caveman regression, right?

 You can easily make the custard a day or two in advance and keep the ramekins covered in the refrigerator until party day.
 Then just finish them off with the final caramelization of the sugar.
 Easy peezy.

-Then just sit back and watch your guests faces when they take a bite.
-And don’t forget to say thank you to all the compliments you will receive.
-Really, it’s that good.
+Then just sit back and watch your guest's faces when they take a bite.
+And don't forget to say thank you for all the compliments you will receive.
+Really, it's that good.

 - 2 cups whole milk